gibletfeets/Breakanoid/README.md

 # Breakanoid
 Implementation of breakout/arkanoid style game in Processing.
 Heavily in progress and broken.

-Press F to toggle debug visuals.

-Press P to toggle ball trajectories.

-Press R to reset blocks
+Left/Right or A/D to move.

-Click + drag to spawn ball with vector pointing in direction specified by arrow.
+Click to spawn the ball

+Press F to show debug info